 With roughly 80 calories per cup and nearly no fat, blueberries offer some noteworthy nutritional benefits.

 If you are interested in other health benefits, be sure to check out this link from the American Institute for Cancer Research.

 Uses of Blueberries:

-Fresh and frozen blueberries can be used in a variety of recipes.
-The great thing about frozen blueberries is that, although the fruit is frozen the blueberry does not lose its nutrients.
-Of course however, blueberries are best enjoyed in their raw form.
+Fresh and frozen berries can be used in a variety of recipes.
+The great thing about frozen blueberries is that, although the fruit is frozen the berry does not lose its nutrients.
+Of course however, they are best enjoyed in their raw form.

 - Added to yogurt or cereal